mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 These commands are optional, and may be useful for your setup:

-### Setup SSH auto-login
+### Set up SSH auto-login

-These steps let you log in via SSH without needing to enter a password.
+These steps let you log in via `ssh` without needing to enter a password.
 If you use the console from your virtualization software natively, then this step isn't needed.

 Check for `~/.ssh/id_rsa` or `~/.ssh/id_dsa`.
 If you can't find either of these files, then you'll want to generate an SSH key.